timshell/timshell.github.io/books.md

 <p>

-Here is a pretty comprehensive sample of the books I've read in the past few years (updated February 11, 2017).
+Here is a pretty comprehensive sample of the books I've read in the past few years (updated March 15, 2017).
 <br>
 <br>